quaidesbalises/boipa-sdk/README.md

 ##Choose an Operation Mode

-Payments SDK lets you choose between two ways of using it:
+BOIPA Gateway SDK lets you choose between two ways of using it:

 * __Server-to-Server mode__ - where your PHP code performs all necessary preparations and operations on behalf of the user, but without his or her direct involvement, or